abcdesktopio/docs/opsdocs/docs/cloudproviders/4.4/aws/aws-nginx-ingress-controller.md

 helm install ingress-nginx ingress-nginx/ingress-nginx --namespace ingress-nginx --create-namespace
 ```

-Once the installation process completed, you can check that the service has been createed by running this command :
+Once installed, you can verify that the service has been created by running this command:

 ```
 kubectl get svc ingress-nginx-controller -n ingress-nginx